smblott-github/chromi/README.md

 Notes
 -----

-If it cannot connection to the server or if a connection fails, then Chromi attempts to reconnect once every five seconds.
+If it cannot connect to the server or if a connection fails, then Chromi attempts to reconnect once every five seconds.

 ### TODO: